 In 2017, the Sig Sauer P320 won the United States Army’s XM17 Modular Handgun System Competition and earned the company a $580 million contract.

 Not every soldier in the military has the same body type.
 Some soldiers require smaller or larger grips to comfortably, and accurately, shoot his or her weapon.
+Furthermore, the iframe contains the logic required to handle ajax powered gravity forms.

-Interchanging parts rather than an entire gun is not only more efficient but more cost effective.
+Interchanging parts rather than an entire gun is not only more efficient but more cost-effective.

 The defining feature of the P320 is it is readily adaptable.
+The Marine Corps adopted the Sig Sauer P320 as its official sidearm as well.

 The overall build cost of the Sig Sauer was also much less than the Glock, with a total initial contract savings of over $100 million.